rubenvandenbosch/EBDM_taskcode/README.md

+# Effort-based decision-making task

+## Description
+Experiment task code in Matlab to test effort-based decision making.

+The task is based on the apple-gathering task from: Le Heron, C., Manohar, S., Plant, O., Muhammed, K., Griffanti, L., Nemeth, A., Douaud, G., Markus, H. S., & Husain, M. (2018).
+Dysfunctional effort-based decision-making underlies apathy in genetic cerebral small vessel disease.
+Brain, 141(11), 3193–3210. https://doi.org/10.1093/brain/awy257

-Matlab experiment modified to allow TSG manufactured gripforce device to be used with further extended options.
-This script is adapted from Squeezy script written by Sanjay Manohar (https://github.com/sgmanohar/matlib), using his Matlib toolbox (https://osf.io/vmabg/).
+The code is adapted from the Squeezy script written by Sanjay Manohar (https://github.com/sgmanohar/matlib), using his Matlib toolbox (https://osf.io/vmabg/).
-It is seperated into different stages, each individually startable.
-The decision phase is modified to run in an fmri lab setting without using the handgrip.
-Changes made:
-- Integration of TSG gripforce device
-- Streaming gripforce channels to fieldtrip buffer (gripforce2ft)
-- Fix some minor bugs
-- Option to execute a calibration only
-- Remove handgrip use in decision stage for fmri lab
-- Add fixation cross before decision tree becomes visible (with random ISI)
-- Add waiting for fmri scanner pulses before starting decision stage
+Modifications include the use of a TSG manufactured gripforce device (making use of fieldtrip toolbox) and the option to run the decision trials in the MRI scanner.

+The experiment is divided in three stages:
+- practice  : calibration of maximum voluntary contraction (MVC), familiarization with effort-levels, practice decisions
+- choice 	: main experiment phase (MRI optional) of effort-based decision-making

+## Dependencies
+- todo